furrent/furrent/README.md

 This step requires you to have `gcov` and `gcovr` installed on your system.

-## Sanitizer
+### Enable sanitizers

 We're using the undefined behaviour runtime sanitizer that will print a message to the console in the unfortunate event that Furrent runs into any UB.
 To enable it, add the `-DUSAN=ON` flag when running `cmake`.

-## Tidy and format

-We're using the `clang-format` formatter to maintain a uniform code style and the `clang-tidy` static analyzer (linter) to catch the most common programming errors right in the editor.

-`.clang-format` is taken from the Google convention while `.clang-tidy` is a modified version of a dump [dump](https://gist.github.com/ArnaudValensi/0d36639fb84b80ee57d0c3c977deb70e) from a recent version of the CLion IDE.

 ## Code quality
+### Warnings, CLangTidy and CLangFormat
+The flags `-Wall -Wextra -Wpedantic -Werror` are provided to the compiler.
+This means that any warning is turned into an error and almost all of them are enabled.
+Furrent should currently compile just fine with 0 warnings.

+The `clang-tidy` static analyzer (linter) is used to include more sophisticated checks.
+Furrent should currently exhibit no `clang-tidy` warnings except a couple related to the usage of a C library: raylib.
+The configuration file, `.clang-tidy`, is a modified version of a [dump](https://gist.github.com/ArnaudValensi/0d36639fb84b80ee57d0c3c977deb70e) from a recent version of the CLion IDE.

+We're using the `clang-format` formatter to maintain a uniform code style.
+The configuration file, `.clang-format`, is taken from the Google convention.

 ### Coverage
 Note that this is without running the GUI